KanzakiYui/React-SPA-Infrastructure-Template/README.md

 # Overview
-1. This is an **useful, developer-friendly_ React SPA Infrastructure template**.
+1. This is an **useful, developer-friendly React SPA Infrastructure template**.
 It already set up lots of configuration and all of them are totally replaceable.
 2. You can use this repository as a fundamental structure to easily start your React SPA asap.
 3. It exposed all configurations without heavy dependencies (**as light as possible**)
+4. Windows environment is recommended.

 # All Available Commands
 ## 1. _node run_